gschmutz/stream-processing-workshop/06-iot-data-ingestion-over-mqtt/README.md

 So let's add a new service to the `docker-compose.yml` file we have created in [Setup of the Streaming Platform](../01-environment/README.md).

 [Mosquitto](https://mosquitto.org/) is an easy to use MQTT broker, belonging to the Eclipse project.
-There is a docker images available for us on Docker Hub.
+There is a docker image available for us on Docker Hub.
 Just make sure that the service is configured in the `docker-compose.yml` with the volume mapping as shown below.
+Additionally, if you want to use the MQTT UI later in the workshop, you have to add it as another service (`mqtt-ui`).

 ```
   mosquitto-1: